Neurosurgery Residency Program

 Medical students can apply to our program starting September 15th (refer to NRMP for official date).
 Applications are reviewed on a continuous basis.
 Invitations for interviews will go out beginning in mid-October.

-Our Interview process will be conducted virtually on either a Monday or Tuesday from October to December.
+Our Interview process will be conducted in-person over two days on a Monday/Tuesday from October to December.

-• Monday interviews will be conducted from 1pm to 5pm.
+- Monday interview day will be conducted from 1pm to 5pm.

-• Tuesday interviews will be conducted from 8am to 12pm.
+- Tuesday interview day will be conducted from 7am to 11am.

 Typical Interview Day:

-Our interview day will begin with an overview presentation by Nitin Tandon, M.D., Chair ad interim, and Spiros Blackburn, M.D., Program Director.
+Our interview day will begin with an overview presentation by Jacques Morcos, M.D., Chairman, and Spiros Blackburn, M.D., Program Director.
 Following that, you will have several twenty-minute interviews where you will get a chance to chat with our faculty and residents.
-Finally, your day will end with a resident chat room where you have a chance to get to know many of our residents in a more relaxed group session.
+Monday evening we will host an applicant dinner for the applicants and residents.
+Tuesday the applicants will attend morning conference and then finish the remainder of their interviews.

-Per NRMP guidelines, Final Match decisions are submitted by the Residency Program on March 1st.
+Per NRMP guidelines, Final Match decisions are submitted by the Residency Program in early March.
 Match Day – when the new incoming residents are identified – is in mid-March!

 A Look at Our Program